AbhijeetGavali/my-Health/README.md

 This is the Helth Monitoring app created from storing and monitoring medical data with large use case in covid like situation.

+[`Look to site deployed on Netlify: `]: https://myhealth-app.netlify.app/

 ### `Targeted Users of the app`

 all College students and their Parents, family Doctors, school students and thier